gabetucker2/gostack/documentation/tutorials/introductionTutorial.md

- stack.Get(FIND_First) // gets the first card in the set "first" stack.Get(FIND_All) // gets the first card in the set "all" (same as previous) stack.GetMany(FIND_All) // gets all cards in the set "all" stack.Replace(FIND_All) // replaces the first card in the set "all" stack.ReplaceMany(FIND_All) // replaces all cards in the set "all"
+ stack.Get(FIND_First) // gets the first card in the set "first" stack.Get(FIND_All) // gets the first card in the set "all" (same as previous) stack.GetMany(FIND_All) // gets all cards in the set "all" stack.Extract(FIND_All) // extracts the first card in the set "all" stack.ExtractMany(FIND_All) // extracts all cards in the set "all"
  ```

 <h2>Doing Stuff with our Stacks</h2>